2019/2020 Competency-Based Task/Competency List for Building Trades I (8515/36 weeks, 140 hours)

 - Identify the types of fires and the methods used to extinguish them.

-- Inspect course-specific hand and power tools to visually identify defects.
+- Inspect course-specific hand and power tools to identify defects.

 - Demonstrate lifting and carrying techniques.